mrocklin/slides/pydata-nyc-2017.md

 DataFrames
 ----------

--  Passing Pandas dataframes through streamz is a common case
+-  Passing dataframes through streamz is a common case
 -  Can map/accumulate Pandas functions on normal Streams
 -  Or use streamz.dataframe module for syntactic sugar